tjoskar/react-fp-workshop/readme.md

 - Option 1: Check out the branch 'JavaScript': `git checkout javascript`
 - Option 2: Changing extension on all ts files to js.

-Now you need a grate js editor and you are good to go.
+Now you need a great js editor and you are good to go.

 OBS!
 Chapter 6, 7 and 8 will only work with typescript